-The fixed income instruments in which the Fund invests may include those of issuers from the United States and other countries.
+The Fund may invest, without limitation, in bonds of any quality and maturity.
+The fixed income instruments in which the Fund invests may include those of issuers from the United States and other countries, without limitation.
 The Fund's investments in foreign debt securities will typically be denominated in U.S. dollars.